PatrickC12/PartIIIRPC/README.md

 # PartIII RPC Project Pro-Anubis Analysis

 Welcome to the **Pro-Anubis Analysis** repository!
-This is **Peter's (Takodachi6969)** main branch for pro-anubis analysis, operating in tandem with [PatrickC12](https://github.com/PatrickC12) on ProAnubis Data Analysis.
+This is **Peter's (Takodachi6969)** (https://github.com/Takodachi6969)main branch for pro-anubis analysis, operating in tandem with [PatrickC12](https://github.com/PatrickC12) on ProAnubis Data Analysis.
 This repository is structured as follows:

 ## Sections